Title Loans: Definitions, Risks And How They Work

 - Proof of insurance

 Some lenders may still run a credit check, but your title will typically be enough to secure the loan.
-Once approved, you’ll hand over your title to the lender, and they’ll hold onto it for the duration of the repayment period, typically 15 – 30 days but sometimes longer.
+Once approved, you’ll hand over your title to the lender, and they’ll hold onto it for the duration of the repayment period, typically 15 – 30 days.
+However, it can be longer depending on the repayment terms.

-Even though you’re giving the lender your title, you can still drive your car or vehicle for the length of the loan term, and – assuming you repay the loan in full – continue driving the car once you’ve paid off the loan.
+Although you’re giving the lender your title, you can still drive your car or vehicle for the length of the loan term and – assuming you repay the loan in full – continue driving the car once you’ve paid off the loan.
 But if you can’t make your payments or default on the loan, the title lender can legally take your vehicle.

 How Much Do Title Loans Cost?